Home

 Cat Heartworm

-Heartworms in cats live in the pulmonary arteries (arteries going to the lungs) and in the the heart itself.
+Heartworms in cats live in the pulmonary arteries (arteries going to the lungs) and in the heart itself.

 Getting Cat Heartworm Disease